BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 There may be some situations where you need to help your user with outbound liquidity.
 An example of this would be a user who already owns bitcoin and wants to spend it using their lightning wallet.

-#### Automatic Channel Opens
+#### Instant open

-One way to accomplish this could be through an automatic channel open.
+One way to accomplish this could be through an [instant channel open]({{'/guide/daily-spending-wallet/funding/#instant-open' | relative_url}}).
 If the user has bitcoin in an on-chain wallet, you could have them send bitcoin on-chain to the wallet, and then automatically use those funds to open a lightning channel with a well-connected node.
 An example of a wallet that does this is [Blixt](https://blixtwallet.github.io/).
+Read more [about this here]({{'/guide/daily-spending-wallet/funding/#instant-open' | relative_url}}).

 #### LSP Swap-In